darena-solutions/bluebuttonpro-public/docs/source/importing-and-processing.rst

 out of the EOB and create individual resources out of that information.
 For example, if an EOB contains information about procedures that were preformed, the API will extract this information and create individual `Procedure <https://www.hl7.org/fhir/procedure.html>`_ resources out of it.
 These resources are then created in a specified FHIR server.

-This functionality only works with :ref:`personal FHIR servers <definitions-pfr>`.
-This is because each resource that is extracted out of an EOB will have its patient reference updated to the patient that exists in the :ref:`personal FHIR server <definitions-pfr>`.
+Each resource that is extracted out of an EOB will have its patient reference updated to the patient that was provided upon starting this process.
 For example, when a procedure resource is extracted, it will have the ``Procedure.subject`` property overwritten and set to ``Patient/*patient id*``.

 To process a bundle of EOB resources in bulk, the following endpoint can be used: https://api.bluebuttonpro.com/Import/eobbundle.
-This endpoint accepts a `FHIR bundle resource <https://www.hl7.org/fhir/bundle.html>`_ as the sole parameter in the request body.
+This endpoint accepts the following parameters:

+patientId
+   This is the id of the patient that all resources that were extracted from each EOB will have their references updated with.
+As an example, if a procedure was extracted from an EOB, the ``Procedure.subject`` property will be overwritten and set to: ``Patient/**patientId**``.
+Refer to the :ref:`synapse-importing-a-package` synapse section for more information as to how patient references are handled.

+bundle
+   This is the FHIR bundle resource in JSON representation that needs to be imported

+keepEobs
+   Once an EOB is processed and the resources are extracted, the EOB is then subsequently discarded.
+   The EOB resource itself is not created in the FHIR server.
+In order to also keep the EOB resource and create it in the FHIR server, set this parameter to ``true``.
+It is ``false`` by default.

 In addition to the body of the request, a :doc:`FHIR server context <header-values>` header is required.
 Once all this information is available, the request can be constructed:

 .. code-block:: console